-We thought itd be interesting to put the quiz to the test, so we created a common client challenge– and looked at how insights from the quiz could help smooth the process.
+We thought itd be interesting to put the quiz to the test, so we created a common client challenge and looked at how insights from the quiz could help smooth the process.

+Our fictional problemI really like it, but I need to send it to my manager for them to have a look.
+A dreaded phrase.
+Approval by committee is a common problem.
+The piece of work is ready to go but more people at the client end want to get involved as layers of approval and sign-off are revealed.
 With no end in sight, such projects can become draining and even stressful.
 As more parties become involved, each chipping in with their own ideas, you start to wonder whether the work will get signed off at all.

-SolutionsUsing the quiz, we worked out that the personality that suited the client in this scenario the best was the ‘thinker’.
+SolutionsUsing the quiz, we worked out that the personality that suited the client in this scenario the best was the thinker .
+Key traits:

 - While thinkers can be brilliant, they can often can be slow to make decision, given their natural tendency to err on the side of caution; and